grafana/faro-web-sdk/demo/README.md

      [<img src="docs/assets/userJourney/registerErrorEvents.png" alt="Events for Register page with error" height="100" />][assets-register-error-events]
      [<img src="docs/assets/userJourney/registerErrorTraces.png" alt="Traces for Register page with error" height="100" />][assets-register-error-traces]
 1. Navigate to the [Login page][demo-login-page]
-   - `routeChange` event is registered with the new URL and the React route associated to that specific URL
+   - `route_change` event is registered with the new URL and the React route associated to that specific URL
 1. Login with the following credentials: `john.doe@grafana.com` as email and `test` as password
-   - `routeChange` event is registered with the new URL and the React route associated to that specific URL
+   - `route_change` event is registered with the new URL and the React route associated to that specific URL
    - The following events are registered:
      - `loginAttempt`
      - `loginSuccess` - The `registerAttempt` -> `registerFailed` -> `loginAttempt` -> `loginSuccess` sequence allows us